binli2020/aws-bootcamp-cruddur-2023/journal/w3/verify_jwt_server_side.md

   return data, 200
 ```

-Only when the JWT is verified sucessfully, the username in the claims is passed into `HomeActivities.run`.
+Only when the JWT is verified successfully, the username in the claims is passed into `HomeActivities.run`.
 This is the way in the app to distinguish if the user is authenticated.